 +49 30 214 594-230

 European Management (except BeNeLux, France, Portugal, Eastern Europe)

 Dmitry Liss is an absolutely magical conductor.
 The audience was magnetised by his baton.
 La Liberté

 At the beginning of the 2016/17 season, Dmitry Liss was appointed Principal Conductor of the Philharmonie Zuidnederland.
-As a guest conductor, Dmitry Liss has performed with renowned international orchestras including the Orchestre National de France, Bergen Philharmonic Orchestra, Tokyo Metropolitan Symphony Orchestra, St. Petersburg Philharmonic and the Tchaikovsky Symphony Orchestra Moscow.
-The Orchestra del Teatro Comunale di Bologna, one of the leading Italian orchestras has already invited him back for two concert projects in the 2015/16 season.
+As a guest conductor, Dmitry Liss has performed with renowned international orchestras including the Orchestre National de France, Bergen Philharmonic Orchestra, Tokyo Metropolitan Symphony Orchestra, St. Petersburg Philharmonic, Tchaikovsky Symphony Orchestra Moscow, Orchestra del Teatro Comunale di Bologna, Orchestre Philharmonique du Luxembourg, MDR Orchestra Leipzig, Dortmund Philharmonic and the Naples Philharmonic.

 Dmitry Liss is held in high regard by many renowned soloists, including the pianist Boris Berezovsky, with whom he has recorded all four piano concertos by Sergei Rachmaninov and Brahms’ Piano Concerto No. 2 for Mirare, as well as piano concertos by Khachaturian and Tchaikovsky for Warner Classics.
 Dmitry Liss’ extensive discography comprises, with recordings of Galina Ustvolskaya and Nikolai Miaskovsky’s symphonies, also lesser-known Russian repertoire, which he also includes in his concert programmes.